alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./CreateUpdate_Signed_Ssl_Certificate.ps1 -sreId <SRE ID> -emailAddress <email>`, where the SRE ID is the one specified in the config and the email address is one that you would like to be notified when certificate expiry is approaching.
+- Run the `./Update_SRE_RDS_Ssl_Certificate.ps1 -sreId <SRE ID> -emailAddress <email>`, where the SRE ID is the one specified in the config and the email address is one that you would like to be notified when certificate expiry is approaching.
 - **NOTE:** This script should be run again whenever you want to update the certificate for this SRE.
-- **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-sandbox.sandbox.dsgroupdev.co.uk`).
+- **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-sandbox.testa.dsgroupdev.co.uk`).
 For production environments this should usually not be an issue.
-The signed certificates are also stored in the KeyVault for easy redeployment.
-However, if you find yourself needing to re-run this step without the KeyVault secret available, either to debug an error experienced in production or when redeploying a test environment frequently during development, you should run `./CreateUpdate_Signed_Ssl_Certificate.ps1 -dryRun $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
+The signed certificates are also stored in the key vault for easy redeployment.
+However, if you find yourself needing to re-run this step without the key vault secret available, either to debug an error experienced in production or when redeploying a test environment frequently during development, you should run `./Update_SRE_RDS_Ssl_Certificate.ps1 -dryRun $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
 However, these certificates will not be trusted by your browser, so you will need to override the security warning in your browser to access the RDS web client for testing.

 ### Test RDS deployment
 - Disconnect from any SRE VMs and connect to the SHM VPN
 - Connect to the **SHM Domain Controller** via the Remote Desktop client
 - Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
-They are in the `RG_SHM_SECRETS` resource group, in the `kv-shm-<shm-id>` key vault, under "SECRETS".
+They are in the `RG_SHM_SECRETS` resource group, in the `kv-shm-<SHM ID>` key vault, under "SECRETS".
-  - The username is the `shm-<shm-id>-dcnps-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
+  - The username is the `shm-<SHM ID>-vm-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
 For example `shmtestbadmin@testb.dsgroupdev.co.uk`
-  - The password in the `shm-<shm-id>-dcnps-admin-password` secret.
+  - The password in the `shm-<SHM ID>-domain-admin-password` secret.

 - **NB.
 Before performing the remaining steps, ensure that you have created a non-privileged user account that you can use for testing.
 This user should be created in the local Active Directory and must have been synchronised to the Azure Active Directory.
 You must ensure that you have assigned a licence to this user so that MFA will work correctly.**